SNAS/website/site/content/docs/build.md

 ---
 title: "Building from Source"
-date: 2017-01-04T15:04:10.000Z
+date: 2017-05-07T15:04:10.000Z
 ---

+## Building from Source

 Openbmp is built and installed using 'cmake' to build the makefiles.

 <!--more-->

-See the various requirements and suggested system configurations at [Requirements](REQUIREMENTS.md)
+See the various requirements and suggested system configurations at [Requirements](requirements)

 All Platforms (Ubuntu, CentOS, etc.)
 ------------------------------------